Skip to main content Skip to navigation Skip to footer

 Stop, start, autostart

-Step 2: Start in production mode
+Step 1: Start in production mode

-time rdc repo up --name my-app -m my-server
+rdc repo up --name my-app -m <machine-name>

-time rdc repo autostart list -m my-server
+rdc repo autostart list -m <machine-name>

-time rdc repo down --name my-app -m my-server
+rdc repo down --name my-app -m <machine-name>

 One command up, one command down.
 All from your laptop.